kshaffer/courses/mt4-academicPaper.md

 These papers should be 1000–1500 words (4–6 pages, double-spaced), should have a single analytical thesis, should argue that thesis with supporting evidence and no extraneous details, and should conform to the *Chicago Manual of Style*, 16th. ed.
 (This is *not* a genre in which we will be pushing stylistic boundaries, but instead working on excelling at artful conformity: meeting set expectations while also standing out via a strong argument and/or well crafted prose.)

-Examples of model essays from past student work (anonymous) will be provided in advance of the due dates.
+Examples of model essays from past student work (anonymous) will be provided in advance of the due dates (see below).

-Students will also have the opportunity to sign up for a 30-minute consultation on a draft of their paper with me in the week before papers are due.
+Students will also have the opportunity to sign up for a 20-minute consultation on a draft of their paper with me in the week before papers are due.

 Papers will be due on the first day of post-tonal studies (Lied papers) or the first day of finals week (post-tonal papers).